wea-f/Rubiks-Cube-WR-Prediction/README.md

 # Goal: Predict the next rubix cube 3x3 world record - <br> I will be finding the solve time, date, and cuber <br>
 **I will be doing this by:** <br>
 + By web scraping data from websites
-  > Web scraping: Access a website's source code, then extracting specific data from tables in the website
+  > Web scraping: Access a website's source code, then extracting specific data from tables in the website.
+I will be used the modules Beautiful Soup and requests to do this
 + Parsing (Examine or break down) cuber's data
 + Using linear regression to visualize the trend
 <br>